 Eligible: A Modern Retelling of Pride and Prejudice by Curtis Sittenfeld – very good

-Me Before You by Jojo Moyes – okay/not great
+Me Before You by Jojo Moyes – good

 The Modern Woman